jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.x/_index.md

 weight: 10
 date: 2019-08-05
 description: >
-  How to work with jenkins-operator latest version
+  How to work with an older version of jenkins-operator.
+We recommend migration to a newer version.
 ---

 {{% pageinfo %}}